A compactification of outer space which is an absolute retract: The space is not an AR when .

 \begin{rk} Together with \cite[Proposition 4.4]{Hor14-3}, which says that arc stabilizers in the intermediate trees are root-closed if arc stabilizers are root-closed in $T_0$ and $T_1$, Lemma~\ref{id-time} implies that if $T_0,T_1\in\overline{cv_N}$, and if $f$ is isometric when restricted to arcs with nontrivial stabilizer, then all intermediate trees belong to $\overline{cv_N}$.
-It is also a classical fact that if $T_0,T_1\in cv_N$, then all intermediate trees belong to $cv_N$. \end{rk}
+It is also known \cite[Proposition~3.6]{GL07} that if $T_0,T_1\in cv_N$, then all intermediate trees belong to $cv_N$. \end{rk}